StainlessStasis/Satiscraftory/README.md

 **Consumer:** Destroys any item.
 Has one input
 ## Recommended Mods
 - [Sodium](https://modrinth.com/mod/sodium): Massively increases FPS with large amounts of factory components/belt items on screen.
-In some extreme cases, FPS can be more than doubled from my testing
+In some extreme cases, FPS can be more than doubled (e.g. when 5,000 moving items are on screen)
 - [Spark](https://modrinth.com/mod/spark): Immensely useful for finding performance bottlenecks and viewing system resource usage.
-Also greatly benefits the process when you provide a Spark report for performance issues related to this mod's factory logistics
+Also greatly helps in the process of reporting performance issues when you provide a Spark report
-- [Entity Culling](https://modrinth.com/mod/entityculling): Helps a bit with block entity culling
+- [Entity Culling](https://modrinth.com/mod/entityculling): Helps a bit with block entity culling (most notably for belts)
 - [FerriteCore](https://modrinth.com/mod/ferrite-core) & [ModernFix](https://modrinth.com/mod/modernfix): Memory optimizations, among other things
+- [WorldEdit](https://modrinth.com/plugin/worldedit): Copy/Paste factories to create stress tests or make building repetitive factories faster.
+There will eventually (probably) be official features in Satiscraftory for these sorts of things later on

+# Additional Performance Notes
+TPS slows to a crawl when a massive amount of belts are in loaded chunks near a player.
+This is not necessarily a critical issue, but something that should be kept in mind when stress testing.
+This is due to the network overhead of sending so many sync packets, and while the packets *are* batched in some capacity (150 belt lines, which is 2400 belts), having around 100K belts is still enough to break it.
+This shouldn't realistically be anywhere close to normal use case, but may still be further optimized eventually.

+When factories are spread apart, as you would normally do in a regular playthrough, performance shouldn't be much of a concern.
+This is a test in a completely empty superflat world with no mob spawning or anything else: https://spark.lucko.me/IAj24rSlrH
+# Known Issues
+- Occasional minor visual glitches with belt items, most often when handing off from one belt line to the next
 # Feedback
 Having other people stress test their system, report bugs and any other feedback is incredibly valuable!
 Please feel free to share **any** thoughts - whether it's an issue, feature request, something you like or don't like, whatever.